horaciog1/CS479-Reverse-Engineering/Assignment 2/README.md

 - **Functionality:** Propagated through fake installers, encrypts files with AES-256 algorithm, exhibits potential for manual control.
 This malware could be categorized as a combination of a virus, a trojan, and a ransomware, since it needs user execution, it comes disguised a normal program and encrypts files in the infected system.

 ### Signatures:
 Cybercriminals can edit their extension file types and the name of their malware or even change small pieces of code within their malware to avoid antivirus detection.
 Malware signatures are like unique fingerprints that help antivirus programs recognize and stop known types of malicious software.
 These signatures are specific patterns or characteristics found in the code or behavior of malware.
-When security software scans files or monitors system activities, it compares these patterns with a database of known malware signatures.
+When security software scans files or monitors system activities, it compares these patterns with a database of known malware signatures.Signatures help people recognize if they have the same malware.
+If every byte is exactly the same, the result of a cryptographic hash like SHA-256 (or weaker hashes like MD5) will match.
 Some of these hashes will completely change when something changes in the code, but when you use SSDEEP, it can compare how similar the malware is to other malware.

 The following hashes were obtained using the following linux commands:  `md5sum Win32.KeyPass.bin`, `sha1sum Win32.KeyPass.bin`, `sha256sum Win32.KeyPass.bin`, and `ssdeep Win32.KeyPass.bin`
 - **File Hash (MD5):** `6999c944d1c98b2739d015448c99a291`